-The reigning USAPA Nationals women’s singles champion, Simone Jardim is considered by many to be the top women’s pickleball player in the world.
-A native of Brazil who now resides in Naples, Florida, she also teamed with Corrine Carr to capture women’s doubles a year ago at Nationals.
-The duo also captured gold at the 2018 US Open, a tournament in which Jardim also took home gold in the Pro Women’s singles defeating Lucy Kovalova.
+The 2017 USAPA Nationals women’s singles champion, a native of Brazil, also teamed with Corrine Carr to capture Women’s Doubles at the ’17 Nationals.
+The duo then won gold at the 2018 US Open, a tournament in which Jardim also took home gold in the Pro Women’s singles defeating Lucy Kovalova.
 A mixed doubles gold medal would soon follow with partner Kyle Yates.
 Having also won all three events at the 2017 US Open, Jardim is a two-time defending Triple Crown winner!